-I was inspired to make this unique version of stuffed peppers because I absolutely loved the stuffed peppers I had at Z'Tejas, a cute restaurant in Scottsdale, Arizona.
-I did a little research for a vegan version that had the same "feel" as what I ate that night.
+My inspiration to make this unique version of stuffed peppers is because I absolutely love the stuffed peppers I had at Z’Tejas, a cute restaurant in Scottsdale, Arizona.
+I did a little research for vegan poblano pepper recipes that have the same “feel” as what I ate that night.

 Stuffed foods are the best foods: